ALL KIDS DESERVE SAFE ROUTES TO SCHOOL

 SRTS programs can improve safety, not just for children, but for the entire community.
 It provides opportunities for people to increase their physical activity and improve their health.
 It reduces congestion and pollution around our schools and encourages partnerships.

 In 1969, roughly half of all 5-to-18 year olds walked or biked to school.
 Nearly 90% are driven by auto or bus to school today.
-SRTS is a Federal-Aid program to enable children to walk and bicycle safely.
+SRTS is a Federal-Aid and state-funded program to enable children to walk and bike safely.

-In Colorado, funds are distributed to develop programs for K-8 grades.
-The SRTS Advisory Committee includes educators, parents, bicyclists, pedestrians, law enforcement, and transportation planners.
+In Colorado, when funds are available, they are distributed to eligible applicants through a competitive process to develop programs for grades K-8.
+The members of the SRTS Advisory Committee that reviews and selects projects for funding include educators, parents, bicyclists, pedestrians, law enforcement, and transportation planners.
 School districts, schools, cities, counties, state entities and tribal entities are eligible to apply.
 Nonprofits need to partner with a state subdivision to apply for funding.